Running pose estimation on the SWC HPC system

 See example batch scripts

-cd ~/course-software-skills-hpc/pose-estimation/slurm-scripts
+cd ~/course-behaviour-hpc/pose-estimation/slurm-scripts

 ls